| Written by Mark Buzinkay

 There is a set of suggestions and recommendations on mitigating hazards at oil rigs.
 A quick fix would include reliable lighting for low-light or confined areas, keeping work surfaces dry and slip-proof, wearing properly cleaned waterproof boots, providing toolbox kits for repair, safety and first aid.
 On an offshore oil rig, it's necessary to react safely to hazards on the job—especially unexpected ones, such as weather or a malfunction when a timed machine suddenly turns on.
 This is where experience, industry knowledge, and training gained through the years kick in (Related: see how the Great Crew Change may impact safety on an offshore oil rig).
 For an oil rig manager, job hazards are present every day in various situations.
 This means that workers must vigilantly navigate their job and safety plans through rotating and moving equipment, fatigue from long hours or shift work.

 Being mindful is essential for everyone on the oil rig.
 The repetitive motions of the job can sometimes cause workers to take shortcuts.
 Grabbing without a glove or forgetting to wear safety glasses are the most common occurrences.
-Being aware of surroundings is important as well.
+Being aware of your surroundings is important as well.
 A bump into specific machines or equipment can cause hazards.
 Slips, trips, and falls on the metal stairways in certain weather conditions or just being in a hurry are other safety precautions crews should be mindful of.

 With technological changes, crews should stay mindful of new safety procedures that require dynamic thinking.
 For example, with the heavy presence of overhead equipment, a person moving up and down on the derrick must consistently know their positioning, especially on windier days.
 Knowing when those machines start and stop is a big help in safety.